 As with turmeric tea, you can certainly add more aromatic herbs into the pot for a tastier flair.
 Lots of herbs like fresh cilantro and parsley work well when folded into the mix at the end, or you can garnish the grains with chopped nuts or coconut.
 Suddenly, a plain side dish has a lot more pizzazz.
 Be warned: this will definitely stain your gluten-free grains bright yellow, but it’ll just be prettier that way.

 Turmeric adds a lovely flavour and colour to a variety of marinades for tempeh, tofu, fish, chicken and red meat.
-One of my favourite ways to use turmeric is in this maple orange tempeh recipe - it's like sunshine in a pan!
-You can also add tempeh to your salad dressings, too.
+One of my favourite ways to use turmeric is in the maple orange tempeh recipe from the UnDiet Cookbook – it’s like sunshine in a pan!
+You can also add turmeric to your salad dressings, too.

 Sprinkle a teaspoon of turmeric onto your vegetables with a little olive oil, coconut oil or ghee before you roast them.
 You can also add a pinch of salt.
 Any vegetables will work, from the cruciferous family to root veggies to winter squash.
 This is a simple yet nutritious side dish that can add some turmeric goodness to virtually any meal.